|Nutrition Facts (per serving)|

-Combine all "stir-fry sauce" ingredients together in a cup.
-Drizzle 2 tablespoons of sauce over the chopped chicken, and stir.
+Combine all of the stir-fry sauce ingredients together in a cup.
+Drizzle 2 tablespoons of sauce over the chopped chicken in a bowl, and stir.

 Heat a wok or large non-stick frying pan over medium-high heat.
-Drizzle in oil, and swirl around then add garlic.
-Stir fry 1 minute.
+Drizzle in the oil and swirl it around.
+Add garlic and stir fry 1 minute.

 Push ingredients aside, and crack the egg into the middle.
 Scramble quickly, and incorporate with other ingredients.

 Add noodles and 1/4 of the stir-fry sauce, using two utensils to lift and turn them in the pan.
 Stir fry 30 seconds, and add more sauce, continuing in this way until most of the sauce has been used.

 Add bean sprouts and continue stir frying another 2 to 3 minutes.

 Taste test and add remaining sauce if you'd like more flavor.
 Add a little more fish sauce if desired for an even greater depth of flavor.
 Serve topped with chopped nuts, spring onion, and fresh basil.
 Garnish with lime wedges and squeeze over just before eating.

 - You can find dried pad Thai noodles in most supermarkets these days and in Asian specialty stores.
 They are thin, flat rice noodles, about 1/2 cm thick.